Intera/redmine_time_logging_app/readme.md

 ## possible enhancements
 * better language detection (en-gb for example seems to be incorrectly detected)
 * loading indicator
-* remove the focus style on buttons on touch devices (trying to fix it by overwriting .ui-state-focus css did not succeed)
+* remove the focus style on buttons on touch devices (trying to fix it by overwriting .ui-state-focus css did not work)